wasilak/Query-Params-Parser/README.md

     > `NPM` will install `bower.js` and it will in turn install all frontend JS and CSS dependencies app needs using `postinstall` hook in `scripts`.
 3. You need to tell app how to connect to MongoDB by setting enviroment variable named `QPP_MONGO_URI`.

-  > Heroku will do this for you, if you use MongoLab addon
+  > Heroku will do this for you, if you use i.e. MongoLab addon, but all they can provide is `MONGOLAB_URI` env variable.
+What you need to do is copy it's conents into new env variable named `QPP_MONGO_URI`.

   Locally you can just export this variable before runnning an app with something like this: